Sense-X/UniFormer/video_classification/README.md

 \* Since Kinetics-600 is too large to train (>1 month in single node with 8 A100 GPUs), we provide model trained in multi node (around 2 weeks with 32 V100 GPUs), but the result is lower due to the lack of tuning hyperparameters.

-For Multi-node training, please install [submitit](https://github.com/facebookincubator/submitit).
+For Multi-node training, please install [submitit](https://github.com/facebookincubator/submitit) or follow the training scripts in our [UniFormerV2](https://github.com/OpenGVLab/UniFormerV2).

 ### Something-Something V1